muneeb0321/trial/README.md

 # My portfolio

-This is my first day i am using github.
+1.This is my first day i am using github.

-Excited so much for using this tool.
+2..Excited so much for using this tool.

-Very much excited
+3.Thank You for giving your precious time.